 - Scope out the park map before you visit to plan your itinerary.

-- Save money on admission to LEGOLAND Florida Resort with the Go Orlando Card!
+- Save money on admission to LEGOLAND Florida Resort with your pass!

 - If you’re traveling with large bags or other items, lockers are available for rental.

 - Because the park is geared towards children, there are a number of height requirements you should take into consideration before deciding what rides to see.

 - Given that scattered thunderstorms are common in Central Florida, save some indoor attractions or shopping time for the inevitable afternoon rain.

 - If you have really small children, bring your own stroller to avoid paying the rental fee.